 What shows did you see while you were here?

 I saw the “Unfinished” exhibit at Met Breuer.
 It’s a fantastic exhibition.
 It’s interesting because you can see what the person was thinking and doing.
 I also went to the Paul Booth Gallery to see the Odd Nerdrom show.
 He’s my old maestro.
+Dive into secrets straight from the decorating pros in Ireland, that’ll help you with all your living room painting needs.
 And of course I had to go to the Metropolitan Museum.
 I wanted to see the American art, especially people like Edward Hopper.

 Do you have a process when you begin a painting?